ntjson2/ulp-1-5/prompt.md

 *   **Purpose:** Append to a log for AI and human review history
 *   **Trigger:** User provides the complete compiler error output and the command **`j9 go`** or **`z1.1 go`**.
 *   **Action:** Analyze errors or tasks and append them for AI and humans to track project history.
 Keep the appended items concentrated (1-2 lines), add a date and time along with a unique log entry id.
+Make an exception for this activity, just give me the most recent output for the log entry and I will copy it into the LOG.md file.

 ---